canonical/packer-maas/windows/README.md

 #### HEADLESS

 Whether VNC viewer should not be launched.
 Default is set to false.
+This requires GTK or SDL libraries to be present on the machine.
+If building on headless servers, set this to true.
+The use a VNC client to connecto to the displayed VNC port during the build.

 #### ISO

 Path to Microsoft Windows ISO image used to build the image.
+Do not use this if using VHDX images.
+See the VHDX parameter below.

 #### PACKER_LOG